Mishawaka Catholic Youth Ministry

 How It Works — The Commission

-We set the ministry's priorities in alignment with the pastors' vision, so the work of discipling teens and young adults stays focused and faithful to the mission of each of our five parishes.
+We set the ministry's priorities in alignment with the pastors' vision, so the work of discipling teens and young adults stays focused and faithful to the mission of each of our four parishes.

 Event logistics, communications, budgets, volunteer coordination, safe-environment compliance, family outreach.
 Commission members carry the operational work so the Director can focus entirely on what matters: being with teens and young adults.